rust-tw/book-tw/src/ch08-02-strings.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-19/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-19: Attempting to use indexing syntax with a
+<span class="caption">範例 8-19: Attempting to use indexing syntax with a
 String</span>

 This code will result in the following error: